CDCgov/phdi-google-cloud/docs/getting_started.md

 #### Running Terraform Locally

-In order to use the Terraform code in this repository on your local machine you must first install which can be done following [this guide](https://learn.hashicorp.com/tutorials/terraform/install-cli#install-terraform).
+In order to use the Terraform code in this repository on your local machine you must first install Terraform which can be done following [this guide](https://learn.hashicorp.com/tutorials/terraform/install-cli#install-terraform).
 Additionally, you will also need to authenticate with a GCP project using the gcloud CLI.
 Install gcloud CLI following [this guide](https://cloud.google.com/sdk/docs/install).
 After installing this software authenticate with your GCP project by running `gcloud auth application-default login` and follow the prompts in your browser.
 Now you are ready run Terraform commands!

 To begin using terraform:
   1. Navigate to the directory `phdi-google-cloud/terraform/setup`.